rdragonz/sublime-java/README.md

-This plugin also includes several keyboard short cuts that I found useful when creating java programs: ctrl+alt+shift+n - Create a new class.
+This plugin also includes several keyboard short cuts that I found useful when creating java programs:

+    ctrl+alt+shift+n - Create a new class.
 Overwrites all content in the currently open file alt+shift+p - Add a system.out.println() at the cursor position alt+shift+m - Add a psvm statement at the cursor postion

 These shortcuts are also accessible through the right-click context menu

+## Required folder structure
+In order to allow the plugin to work correctly, and to keep code organized, the file structure for your project must be as follows

+    Project Root
+    │    ├bin
+    │    	This is the compiler output directory
+    │    ├src
+    │		Put your project code here
+    ├java.txt
+    ├classpath.txt